Your annual assessment, or the amount you

 There are several reasons why WorkplaceNL may apply a penalty to your account.

-- Underestimating: When an employer reports actual payroll of more than 125 per cent of its estimate.
-The penalty is 10 per cent of the difference between the actual assessment and 125 per cent of the estimated payroll.
+Underestimating: When an employer’s actual payroll report is 25 per cent more than the estimate they had provided.
+The penalty is 10 per cent of the difference between the actual payroll assessment and 125 per cent of the assessment on the payroll estimate.